How Certification Adds Regulatory Value

 Supply chain due diligence regulation: Background

 According to the OECD and FAO Guidance for Responsible Agricultural Supply Chains, “due diligence is understood as the process through which enterprises can IDENTIFY, ACCESS, MITIGATE, PREVENT and ACCOUNT for how they address the actual and potential adverse impacts of their activities as an integral part of business decision-making and risk management systems”.
 Today we experience the rise of multiple due diligence regulations around the world.
-These include the UK and Australian Modern Slavery Acts, the French Duty of Vigilance Law, and the Dutch Child Labor Due Diligence Law.
-Further laws are being developed in Germany, Switzerland, and Canada.
+These include the UK and Australian Modern Slavery Acts, the French Duty of Vigilance Law, the Dutch Child Labor Due Diligence Law, and the German Act on Corporate Due Diligence Obligations for the Prevention of Human Rights Violations in Supply Chains.
+Further regulations are being developed in Switzerland and Canada.

 The EU is also working on cross-sectoral European due diligence solutions within the frame of the EU Green Deal: among others the EU Regulation on Sustainable Investment (EU Taxonomy) and the EU Legal Framework to Hold and Reverse EU Driven Global Deforestation.
 The European Supply Chain Law is to follow in 2021.
 Apart from that, additional sector-specific requirements, such as the EU Timber Regulation, are already in place.